esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 ![](fig/augmented_cxr_rotate.png){alt='augmented chest x-ray'}

+Note that the results are further enhanced by cropping.
+Typically, we aim to minimize harsh artificial lines in any images we feed to ML algorithms, unless they are consistent.

 :::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::::::::::::::

-Note that the results are further enhanced by cropping.
-Typically, we aim to minimize harsh artificial lines in any images we feed to ML algorithms, unless they are consistent.
 Of course, there are numerous other transformations we can apply to images beyond rotation.
-For example, let's explore applying a shear and a wave over a mesh:
+For example, let's explore applying a shear:

-Shearing:

 ```python
 # create affine transform